scala/docs.scala-lang/overviews/collections/iterators.md

 |  **Strings:**             |						         |
 |  `it addString (b, start, sep, end)`| Adds a string to `StringBuilder` `b` which shows all elements returned by `it` between separators `sep` enclosed in strings `start` and `end`. `start`, `sep`, `end` are all optional. |
 |  `it mkString (start, sep, end)` | Converts the collection to a string which shows all elements returned by `it` between separators `sep` enclosed in strings `start` and `end`. `start`, `sep`, `end` are all optional. |

+### Buffered iterators

+Sometimes you want an iterator that can "look ahead", so that you can inspect the next element to be returned without advancing past that element.
+Consider for instance, the task to skip leading empty strings from an iterator that returns a sequence of strings.
+You might be tempted to write the following

+    def skipEmptyWordsNOT(it: Iterator[String]) =
+      while (it.next().isEmpty) {}

+But looking at this code more closely, it's clear that this is wrong: The code will indeed skip leading empty strings, but it will also advance `it` past the first non-empty string!

+The solution to this problem is to use a buffered iterator.
+Class [BufferedIterator](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/BufferedIterator.html) is a subclass of [Iterator](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/Iterator.html), which provides one extra method, `head`.
+Calling `head` on a buffered iterator will return its first element but will not advance the iterator.
+Using a buffered iterator, skipping empty words can be written as follows.

+    def skipEmptyWords(it: BufferedIterator[String]) =
+      while (it.head.isEmpty) { it.next() }

+Every iterator can be converted to a buffered iterator by calling its `buffered` method.
+Here's an example:

+    scala> val it = Iterator(1, 2, 3, 4)
+    it: Iterator[Int] = non-empty iterator
+    scala> val bit = it.buffered
+    bit: java.lang.Object with scala.collection.
+      BufferedIterator[Int] = non-empty iterator
+    scala> bit.head
+    res10: Int = 1
+    scala> bit.next()
+    res11: Int = 1
+    scala> bit.next()
+    res11: Int = 2

+Note that calling `head` on the buffered iterator `bit` does not advance it.
+Therefore, the subsequent call `bit.next()` returns the same value as `bit.head`.